Komuroooo/Discord-Streaming-Statut/README.md

 - pip install discord

 # BEFORE RUNNING
 - Make sure to add your Discord token into the script.
-Example: token = "token_here"
+Example: token = "PUT YOUR TOKEN HERE"
-- token_here would where your discord token will go.
+- PUT YOUR TOKEN HERE would where your discord token will go.